 I was considering these rather unpleasant questions, at least in part, because I’m working on a novel of a highly delicate nature.

 Nah, I’m kidding.
-In fact, I’m working on a novel of a highly indelicate nature: Jihad Insurance, the fictional equivalent of a blunt instrument.
+In fact, I’m working on a novel of a highly indelicate nature: Hot Scenes, the fictional equivalent of a blunt instrument.
 The main character, sleazy Hollywood director J. Edgar Schnatz, decides to make a “mainstream” porn movie with as many famous actors as he can find.
 Chaos ensues.

 It’s not exactly what you’d call politically correct.